ackama/silverstripe-cwp-template/README.md

 #### Create your project from this repository

+* Remove this title after setting up the project, to avoid confusion *

 Execute the following to create a new project based of this repository, updated to the latest version of the SilverStripe stack